 While the Properties view for any Composer block provides processing detail, an IPD for multimedia processing provides a high-level view of interaction flow.
-As an example, the numbers below are keyed to the IPD blocks in Figure 27 on page 60.
+As an example, the numbers below are keyed to the IPD blocks in Figure 26 on page 62.

 - 1. A Media Server IPD block (Media Server 1) gets incoming interactions (e-mails, in this case) into the IPD for processing.
 EndPoint1 is associated with a queue for incoming interactions in the Configuration Database. - 2.
-An Interaction Queue block (IncomingEmailQueue) defines the queue for interactions coming from the media server endpoint. - 3.
+An Interaction Queue IPD block (IncomingEmailQueue) defines the queue for interactions arriving from the media server endpoint. - 3.
 A Workflow IPD block (RouteToAgent) directs Orchestration Server to pull interactions from the queue and process them based on instructions contained in a workflow diagram. - a.
-The workflow diagram pointed to by the RouteToAgent Workflow block uses a Create E-mail diagram-building block to send an auto response e-mail to the customer notifying that the system has received their e-mail and someone will be contacting them shortly.
-The CreateAutoResponse block is a "workflow-generated block" as discussed on page 80. - b.
-The same workflow diagram uses a Route Interaction diagram-building block to route the original e-mail from the customer to a target (in this case, an agent group) for a response. - Note: The next two steps (4 and 5) occur outside of the IPD, but could be documented in the IPD with Notes (although this has not been done in the Project template shown in Figure 27 on page 60). - 4.
-After the agent responds (using Reply feature in Genesys Agent Desktop), the response is treated as a new interaction and is placed into the suggested queue. - 5.
-The agent then closes the current interaction (using Done feature in Genesys Agent Desktop). - 6.
+The workflow diagram pointed to by the RouteToAgent Workflow block uses a Create E-mail diagram-building block to send an auto response e-mail to the customer notifying that their e-mail has received their e-mail and an agent will be contacting them shortly.
+The CreateAutoResponse block is a "workflow-generated block" as discussed on page 83. - b.
+The same workflow diagram uses a Route Interaction diagram-building block to route the original e-mail from the customer to a target (in this case, an agent group) for a response. - Note: The next two steps (4 and 5) occur outside of the IPD, but could be documented in the IPD with Notes (although this has not been done in the Project template shown in Figure 26 on page 62). - 4.
+After the agent responds (using the Reply feature in the Genesys desktop application), the response is treated as a new interaction and is placed into the specified queue. - 5.
+The agent then closes the current interaction (using Done feature in the Genesys desktop application). - 6.
 Another Interaction Queue IPD block (AgentRepLyProcessingQueue) instructs Orchestration Server to pull the new interaction from the queue and send it to a workflow for processing. - 7.
 A second Workflow IPD block (ProcessAgentReply) points to a workflow diagram that routes the agent response e-mail to a supervisor for review. - 8.
 Once the supervisor is satisfied with the response, the e-mail is placed in the system queue and sent out to the customer.